-Your search for the perfect homemade chex mix ends here – this version is SO much better than the recipe on the box!
+Your search for the perfect homemade Chex mix ends here – this from scratch Chex mix is made with cereal, crackers, pretzels and nuts, and is SO much better than the recipe on the box!

 January is kind of a funny month, because everyone is trying to eat healthy….but everyone is also eating football food on the weekends!
 So I decided to bring you a little bit healthy recipes, a little bit game day grub.
 I can’t believe I haven’t shared this homemade chex mix recipe with you yet, I’ve been making it for years!
 This party mix is at every birthday party, every family gathering.
 And this batch pictured here?
 Didn’t even last 24 hours!

 This recipe consists of three types of Chex cereal, oyster crackers, cheese crackers, pretzels, mixed nuts, butter, Worcestershire sauce, seasoned salt and onion powder.

 Start by placing your Chex cereal, crackers, pretzels and nuts in a large bowl.
 In a smaller bowl, mix together the butter, Worcestershire sauce, seasoned salt and onion powder.
 Pour the butter mixture over the crackers and cereal, then toss well to combine.
 Microwave the Chex mix in 2 minute increments, stirring occasionally.
 Let the snack mix cool, then serve and enjoy.